resilmesh2/CASM/README.md

   - httpx_path: path to httpx binary
   - wordlist_path (required only for `complete` mode): path to wordlist for dnsx, default is placed in `temporal/easm/subdomainwordlist.txt`
   - threads (required only for `complete` mode): number of threads for dnsx bruteforce
+- slp_enrichment:
+  - x_api_key: API key for Silent Push Explore API at https://api.silentpush.com/api/v1/merge-api/ that can be obtained from [their website](https://app.silentpush.com/) as documented in [documentation](https://docs.silentpush.com/).
+- cve_connector:
+  - nvd_api_key: key for NVD REST API.
+Instructions for obtaining the key are listed in [README](cve_connector/README.md).

 When deploying CASM in an environment where endpoints for `temporal`, `neo4j`, and `redis` are not accessible using localhost, you should use names of containers instead of localhost.
 Names of containers can be found from list of containers using, e.g., `docker container ls -a`.
+Please, ensure that your config is filled with values instead of empty strings when deploying CASM.
 If you encounter some problems with CASM, you can also try to enter configuration details in `config.py`, which contains data classes that store the configuration details.